fmalina/revisions-blocl/help/skyvirgintv.md

 These providers also offer multiroom this will allow tenants to watch Sky or Virgin TV in there room.
 This way everyone is happy and gets to watch what they want.
-If there’s a football fan in the house, but you are watching Corrie, they don’t have to miss out.
+If there’s a football fan in the house, but you are watching Corrie, they don't have to miss out.

 Packages normally start from around £17 a month, better packages from around £30 and adding multiroom to your package normally costs around £5-10 per month per